CharlotteHaywood-Artist.jpg

 Her performative practices and embodied materials can vary from hybrid architectural forms to the ancient technology of tapestry weaving in a symbolic un-weaving and reweaving of interrogated histories and land management practices, cultural botany, ecological restoration, gesture as language, synaesthesia, national community interdisciplinary-craft-geometry-science-environment networks, community cookbooks, creative disaster recovery, data as flavour and evolving multi-narrational video works.

 She is committed to seeking new depths of site-specific response, creative collaboration and community engagements.
-She has worked cross-culturally; interdisciplinary and collaboratively in remote Australia, Vanuatu, Thailand, India, Indonesia, Peru, Japan and Mexico.
+She has worked in remote and regional Australia, Vanuatu, Thailand, India, Peru, Japan and Mexico.

 Since 2018, she has been in counsel with Mbabaram Custodian and Senior Ethnobotanist Gerry Turpin at the Tropical Indigenous Ethnobotany Centre (TIEC), Australian Tropical Herbarium, James Cook University, Cairns for her projects MNEMONIC VEGETABLES (2020) presented at Lismore Regional Gallery, NSW, bringing together interdisciplinary plant practitioners, Knowledge Holders and vocalists, and commissioned interactive public work HERE + NOW (2021) for Brisbane City Botanical Gardens, QLD.
 Which platformed the importance and authority of Traditional Ecological Knowledge (TEK).
 This project also brought attention to the significance of the study of phenology or biological life cycles and how these are influenced by seasonal variations and climate change through interviewing Phenologist Marie Keatley, Senior Research Fellow at the University of Melbourne.
 Whilst incorporating audience participation through a citizen science activation via the Climate Change App.

-She is collected by the Museum of Applied Arts + Sciences, Sydney, the National Film + Sound Archive of Australia, Tamworth Regional Gallery and ARTBANK.
+She is collected by the Museum of Applied Arts + Sciences, Sydney, the National Film + Sound Archive of Australia, Tamworth Regional Gallery, Broken Hill Art Gallery and ARTBANK.
 She has been awarded Australia Council grants for her projects- MNEMONIC VEGETABLES (2020), GREEN ASYLUM (2017), GREEN INFLUX (2015) and DIRTY DEEDS (2012).

 She has exhibited nationally and internationally, including: ARTSPACE (2024) NSW, The Lock-Up (2024) NSW, Northsite Contemporary Arts (2023) Cairns, Outerspace (2023) QLD, Caloundra Regional Gallery (2022), National Still Life Prize (2021) NSW, Tweed Regional Gallery (2021), Caboolture Regional Gallery (2021), ARTISAN (2021), Lismore Regional Gallery (2024, 2020), Logan Art Gallery (2019), Wangaratta Regional Gallery (2019), Australian Design Centre (2017) Fishers Ghost Art Prize (2014), Incinerator Art for Social Change Award (2015) VIC, Sculpture by the Sea (2008, 2019) NSW, Ne Na’ Contemporary Art Space (2015) Thailand, Casa Lú (2020) Mexico City, Ma’Umi Projects (2023) Japan.

-Her most recent Dance/Theatre productions include designing Northern Rivers Performing Arts (NORPA) LOVE FOR ONE NIGHT (2022), INTO THE FOREST (2021-2022), + WILDKSKIN (2018) by Julian Louis, DJURRA by Kirk Page, THE UNDERLIBRARY OF UNOFFICIAL HISTORIES (2021-22) and JOURNEY TO AN UNNAMED WORLD (2021) by Valley Lipcer.
+Her most recent Dance/Theatre productions include Production and Costume design for Northern Rivers Performing Arts (NORPA) WILDKSIN(2024), LOVE FOR ONE NIGHT (2022), INTO THE FOREST (2021-2022), + WILDKSKIN (2018) by Julian Louis, DJURRA by Kirk Page, THE UNDERLIBRARY OF UNOFFICIAL HISTORIES (2021-22) and JOURNEY TO AN UNNAMED WORLD (2021) by Valley Lipcer.

 In 2020 she was a lead artist working on a year long site specific community engaged creative response for Rappville, NSW, a village heavily effected by the 2019 bushfires.
 For RAPPVILLE CREATIVE with Arts Northern Rivers, Richmond Valley Council and CREATE NSW.
 She worked with environmental scientist Michelle Chapman, chef Wal Foster, musician Sue Simpson and Ngulingah Nursery for a project of ecological restoration, community cookbook with illustrative native plant uses, site specific ice cream and accompanying score.

 She was artist in residence at The Lock-Up with the iterative exhibition MNEMONIC VEGETABLES; PROTEST + REVERENCE in late-February 2024.
-She was shortlisted fort the 2024 CREATE NSW + ARTSPACE Visual Arts Fellowship (VAFE) and has her current project Mythkit: resonance + manifestations (2024) exhibiting at ARTSPACE until 7th September.
-She is currently Production + Costume Designer for the new iteration and site-specific physical theatre piece WILDSKIN (2024) for NORPA.
-She has been awarded the 2024 Open Cut Commission at the Broken Hill Art Gallery and the 2024 Joyce Spencer Textiles Fellowship for her project COEXISTENCE; a MULTISPECIES opera of the senses, opening 1st November 2024.
+She was shortlisted fort the 2024 CREATE NSW + ARTSPACE Visual Arts Fellowship (VAFE), awarded the 2024 Open Cut Commission at the Broken Hill Art Gallery and the 2024 Joyce Spencer Textiles Fellowship for her project Same Time/Same Place (COEXISTENCE); a MULTISPECIES opera of the senses and has been shortlisted for the 2025 Wangaratta Contemporary Textile Award.

 (Image: Lisa Sorgini)